 |Jumps to cue in point of the video|

 |Sets the starting point of the clip.
 The start point can also be set by dragging the handle at the beginning of the focus timeline.|

 |Sets the ending point of the clip.
 The end point can also be set by dragging the handle at the end of the focus timeline.|

 |Jumps to the cue out point of the video|

 The cue in and cue out points are the start and end of a clip.
 Each of these points is represented on the focus timeline with a draggable handle, and the time between the points is filled-in green.
 The points are also represented in the context timeline as the left and right edges of the green rectangle indicating the clip space.

 Click the preview clip button to play the clip.
-The button will display the current length of the clip.

 The playhead is an indicator of where in time the player is playing.
-The playhead is represented in the focus timeline by a red line with a white circle on top and with a red vertical line in the context timeline.
+The playhead is represented in the focus timeline by a red line with a red circle on top and with a red vertical line in the context timeline.

 On the focus timeline, the playhead may be dragged to scrub through the video.
 Double-clicking on the focus timeline will move the playhead to that point.
 The playhead can also be used to set cue in and cue out points using the cue-in/cue-out buttons or by using the keyboard shortcuts.